 Small lots, large homes, 5-foot setbacks, narrow streets, no sidewalks and inadequate landscaped areas all contribute to congestion.
-The developer has refused to rule out short-term rentals.
-We have to be concerned about a development for short term renters rather than full-time residents.
-This is not what we want for our community.

 Cypress Lake Donations